joanpablo/reactive_forms/README.md

 }
 ```

-Fortunately you don't have to implement a custom _must match_ validator because we have already included it into the code of the **reactive_forms** package so you should reuse it.
-The previous form definition becomes into:
+Fortunately, you don't have to implement a custom _must match_ validator because we have already included it in the **reactive_forms** package, so you should reuse it.
+The previous form definition becomes:

 ```dart
 final form = FormGroup({